-Temple Police officers and security personnel have a high level of visibility on Main Campus, Health Sciences Center, Center City, Podiatry, Fort Washington and Ambler Campuses, which helps create a strong connection with the community.
-Linked through the state-of-the-art communication center, officers patrol campuses 24 hours a day-on foot, in cars, and on bicycles.
+Temple Police officers and security personnel have a high level of visibility on the Main, Health Sciences Center, Center City, Podiatry, Fort Washington and Ambler campuses, which helps create a strong connection with the community.
+Linked through the state-of-the-art communication center, officers patrol the Main, Health Sciences Center, and Ambler campuses 24 hours a day.